Surviving Tokyo: Quick Travel Tips

 Plum blossoms in Japan are just as beautiful as cherry blossoms

-Tokyo can feel overwhelming at first, but trust me, it's easier than you think!
-Coming from the USA, I found it surprisingly convenient and efficient, full of incredible experiences.
-These tips are based on my own adventures in Tokyo, and while everyone's journey is different, I hope they give you the confidence to explore with ease and make the most of your trip.
+Tokyo can feel overwhelming, but it's easier than you think.
+Coming from the USA, I found it surprisingly convenient, efficient, and full of incredible experiences.
+These tips are based on my own adventures in Tokyo.

 Steve Carell yelling with caption "loud noises"